clsjev/churn-prediction-using-combined-data/README.md

 This project uses the idea of "aws-samples churn-prediction-with-text-and-interpretability" (from https://github.com/aws-samples/churn-prediction-with-text-and-interpretability/blob/main/README.md), but rather tries to use the DistilBERT model and XGBoost together instead of a Fully CNN.

-The categorical and numerical data (3941 lines) is from Kaggle: E-Commerce Dataset (https://www.kaggle.com/datasets/anaghapaul/e-commerce-dataset), combined with a synthetic text dataset (1184 lines of churn and chat_log) created mainly using Gemini-2.5-flash (in future it is possible to generate more neutral texts and then mark their churn feature).
+The categorical and numerical data (3941 lines) is from Kaggle: E-Commerce Dataset (https://www.kaggle.com/datasets/anaghapaul/e-commerce-dataset), combined with a synthetic text dataset (1184 lines of churn and chat_log) created mainly using Gemini-2.5-flash (but this leads to a very high AUC, so in future it is possible to use neutral or real texts and then mark their churn feature).

 After preprocessing they are trained in a combined model, after which they separately predict and interpret the data.
 See the main notebook "test_churn_prediction".